Aortic dissection is a serious condition that can lead to instant death.

 • Type B (Descending)

-If a patient is diagnosed with an aortic dissection, chances are they have been admitted into an emergency room.
-The problem is that the patient only has a couple hours to live, so action needs to be taken immediately.
+If a patient is diagnosed with an aortic dissection, they have likely been admitted into an emergency room.
+Following an aortic dissection, the patient only has a couple hours to live, so action needs to be taken immediately.

 Type A dissections require a major operation.
 The patient needs to be cooled down to prevent any blood flow and the cardiac surgeon has to replace the actual aorta with a plastic tube so blood can go back to the brain.